Distributionally Robust Treatment Effect: Conclusion

 We propose a method for out-of-population prediction of treatment effect with only retrospective data.
 Although our robust prediction is partially identified, we provide a confidence set for the prediction through a two-step procedure.

-In the current paper, we only consider distribution shift in potential outcomes, and there are no covariates.
-In practice, covariates play an important role in observational data.
-We are working on incorporating covariates into our procedure.
-Ideally, we would like to allow distribution shift in covariates as well as the conditional distribution of potential outcomes.
+In the current paper, we consider only distributional shifts in potential outcomes and do not include covariates.
+In practice, however, covariates play an important role in observational data.
+Extending our framework to incorporate covariates is an important direction for future research.
+Ideally, we would allow for distributional shifts both in covariates and in the conditional distribution of potential outcomes.

 We focus on a single cross section in this paper.
 However, panel data have been used extensively in empirical works.
 A popular method for identifying causal effects is the difference-in-differences approach, which utilizes panel or pooled cross-sectional data.
 There are typically multiple periods post treatment.
 It would be interesting to generalize our method to short panel data.